onomondo/onomondo-ipa/README.md

 a fully functional IPAd that runs on a Linux system.
 However, its main purpose is to illustrate how to use the API presented in `onomondo/ipad.h`.

-### Commandline options
+### Command-Line Options

-There are a number of commandline options supported.
+There are a number of command-line options supported.
 The most relevant options are:

 * `-r` specifies the PCSC reader number.
-* `-f` specifies the path to an initial eIM configuration file
+* `-f` specifies the path to an initial eIM configuration file.
 * `-I` omit verification of the SSL certificate of the eIM.
 This option makes the operation of onomondo-ipa insecure, but may be helpful for testing and debugging in lab setups.
 * `-E` enable the IoT eUICC emulation in case a regular consumer eUICC should be used.

 (use option -h to query the full list of parameters)

-### Initial setup
+### Initial Setup

 During the first run, onomondo-ipa will create an `nvstate.bin` file in its working directory.
 This file is used as non-volatile storage of data.